freeflowuniverse/crystallib/crystallib/data/actionsparser/readme.md

 # 3script

-is our small language which allows us to execute actions
+is our small language which allows us to execute parser

-## actions
+## parser

-are text based representatsions of actions which need to be executed
+are text based representatsions of parser which need to be executed

 example